Joshykins/nihongo-labs/README.md

-# 数字-Dash (Suji-Dash)
+# 日本語-Labs (Nihongo Labs)

-A modern web app for improving Japanese number reading speed and accuracy.
+A collection of modern web apps for focused Japanese learning practice.

 ## What is this?

-As a developer learning Japanese, I struggled with number recognition speed.
-Reading prices, addresses, and dates was painfully slow.
-Most language learning apps are bloated with features I didn't need - I wanted something I could quickly open in my browser, practice for 5 minutes, and actually see progress.
+As a developer learning Japanese, I struggled with the fundamentals: number recognition, dates, days of the week.
+These basics were holding me back from real-world Japanese.
+Most language learning apps are bloated with features I didn't need - I wanted focused tools I could quickly open in my browser, practice for 5 minutes, and actually see progress.

-So I built Suji-Dash: a modern, lightweight web app that focuses on one thing - making Japanese number recognition fast and effortless.
+So I built Nihongo Labs: a collection of modern, lightweight tools that each focus on mastering one essential Japanese skill at a time.

+## Learning Tools

+### 数字-Dash (Suji-Dash)
+Master Japanese numbers from 1 to 999 trillion with speed practice and instant feedback.

+### 日付-Dash (Hidzuke-Dash)
+Learn Japanese dates, days of the week, months, and time expressions with interactive practice.

 ## Features

-- ⚡ **Lightning Fast** - Improve your number recognition speed with focused practice
+- ⚡ **Lightning Fast** - Improve your Japanese skills with focused, speed-based practice sessions
 - 🎯 **Accuracy First** - Build muscle memory with immediate feedback on your answers
 - 📈 **Track Progress** - See your improvement over time with simple progress tracking
 - ⏰ **Timed Practice** - Challenge yourself with time-based exercises to build speed
 - 🌐 **Instant Access** - No downloads, no sign-ups, just bookmark and practice anywhere
 - 📱 **Responsive** - Works on any device - desktop, tablet, or mobile
+- 🔊 **Audio Support** - Pronunciation guides with text-to-speech
+- 🌙 **Dark Mode** - Comfortable learning in any lighting condition

 ## Tech Stack